01-edu/ai-starter/content/first-hello/README.md

 //...Here

-//Your function that gets triggered when clicking the new button const handleSpeakClick = (event) => {
+// Function triggered when clicking the new button const handleSpeakClick = (event) => {
-  // Select the torso element where the text will be added or removed const body = document.querySelector("#torso");
+  // Select the torso element where the text will be added or removed const torso = document.querySelector("#torso");

   // Check if a div with the class 'words' already exists inside the torso const existingDiv = document.querySelector("#torso .words");